Beyond Superficial Unlearning: Sharpness-Aware Robust Erasure of Hallucinations in Multimodal LLMs: Experiments

 \subsection{Main Results}

-\paragraph{\textbf{RQ1: Can \ours{} effectively erase hallucinations and maintain robustness against parameter-based attacks?}} Table \ref{tab:main_exp} demonstrates the consistent superiority of \ours{} across diverse MLLM architectures.
-On mPLUG, our method achieves the most substantial reduction in hallucinations, slashing $\text{Chair}_S$ from the baseline 69.6 to 37.3, a significant improvement over EFUF's 43.6.
+\paragraph{\textbf{RQ1: Can \ours{} effectively erase hallucinations and maintain robustness against parameter-based attacks?}} Table~\ref{tab:main_exp} demonstrates the consistent superiority of \ours{} across diverse MLLM architectures.
+On mPLUG, our method achieves the most substantial reduction in hallucinations, slashing CHAIR$_s$ from the baseline 69.6 to 37.3, a significant improvement over EFUF's 43.6.
 It also maintains superior grounding, evidenced by the highest POPE score on LLaVA.
 Beyond static evaluation, \ours{} exhibits exceptional stability against parameter-based attacks.
-While EFUF suffers from catastrophic memory resurgence as relearning data increases, \ours{} maintains a much flatter performance curve; specifically, under Relearn 140 on LLaVA, {\ours{}} limits the $\text{Human}_S$ rebound to 21.0 whereas EFUF surges to 29.0.
-Similarly, facing aggressive \textit{LoRA FT} perturbations, \ours{} suppresses $\text{Chair}_I$ to 17.4 on LLaVA, outperforming EFUF's 20.8.
-Such broad resilience validates that Targeted-SAM anchors the model in a flat loss region, robustly withstanding significant weight shifts.
+While EFUF suffers from catastrophic memory resurgence as relearning data increases, \ours{} maintains a much flatter performance curve; specifically, under Relearn 140 on LLaVA, {\ours{}} limits the $\text{Human}_s$ rebound to 21.0 whereas EFUF surges to 29.0.
+Similarly, facing aggressive \textit{LoRA FT} perturbations, \ours{} suppresses CHAIR$_i$ to 17.4 on LLaVA, outperforming EFUF's 20.8.
+Such broad resilience validates that Targeted-SAM anchors the model in a flat loss region, robustly withstanding significant weight shifts.\footnote{Since computing exact sharpness metrics is computationally prohibitive for 7B-parameter MLLMs, we adopt the performance degradation under Relearning Attacks and LoRA Fine-tuning as a reliable empirical proxy for landscape sharpness.}

-\paragraph{\textbf{RQ2: Does \ours{} preserve general linguistic capabilities better than baselines?}} As presented in Table \ref{tab:main_exp}, we evaluate the generation quality using BLEU, Perplexity, and Informativeness metrics.
+\paragraph{\textbf{RQ2: Does \ours{} preserve general linguistic capabilities better than baselines?}} As presented in Table~\ref{tab:main_exp}, we evaluate the generation quality using BLEU, Perplexity, and Informativeness metrics.
 For semantic fidelity, \ours{} achieves a Bleu-4 of 18.9 on LLaVA, surpassing EFUF's 18.2 to demonstrate enhanced alignment without sacrificing coherence.
 Regarding fluency, \ours{} consistently outperforms EFUF by maintaining a PPL of 0.101 on LLaVA against the latter's 0.113.
 Such superior fluency suggests that our optimization avoids linguistic degradation while enhancing text smoothness.
-Finally, Informativeness results confirm the preservation of semantic richness; on mPLUG-owl, \ours{} maintains a competitive 89.6, a value only 0.4 lower than EFUF, ensuring the model provides detailed descriptions instead of evasive responses.
+Finally, Informativeness results confirm the preservation of semantic richness; on mPLUG-Owl, \ours{} maintains a competitive 89.6, a value only 0.4 lower than EFUF, ensuring the model provides detailed descriptions instead of evasive responses.